 When all of a portal’s remaining resonators are close to being destroyed, any links or control fields anchored to the portal will drop.
 If you cause this to happen by firing an XMP or ultra strike, you will get 187 AP per link and 750 AP per control field.

 At low levels, you generally want to focus on building rather than attacking; most portals will be too strong and you don’t have access to higher-level weapons.
-However, if you find a portal with only low-level resonators on it, you can try taking it down.
+However, if you find a portal with only low-level resonators on it (or higher ones whose XM is mostly depleted), you can try taking it down.
 At this level, you will always want to stand directly on a resonator when attacking to inflict maximum damage on it.
 But it’s better to get together with a higher-level agent: let them knock stuff down, then you deploy.

 At higher levels, you have access to stronger XMPs with greater range.
-At that point, it starts being more advantageous to stand on the portal itself rather than the resonators.
+At that point, it starts being more advantageous to stand closer to the portal itself rather than directly the resonators.
 You will be able to do good damage to all its resonators at once, and you’ll destroy mods faster.

 Links and portal shields increase a portal’s mitigation, reducing the amount of damage resonators take and making it harder to neutralize the portal.
 Note that mods may be stripped off at any time during an attack, but links remain until the portal’s nearly dead.
 This means that link mitigation tends to be more “durable” than shield mitigation.
 The plus side of this is that neutralizing one of the two portals supporting a link will reduce the mitigation of the other.
-Attacking the weaker portals first in a heavily-linked cluster will help soften up the stronger ones, making it less difficult to take them down.
+Attacking the weaker portals first in a heavily-linked cluster will help soften up the stronger ones.

 Keep in mind the range of your blast.
 As higher-level weapons have greater blast radii, they more easily hit multiple portals, meaning that you can be attacked by more than one portal at once.
 It might be tempting to stand in the middle of a field and drop a huge XMP, but you will have the entire field of portals attack you at once, and you’ll be out of XM very fast, obliging you to recycle items or use power cubes to continue the attack.